-The main difference between a cay and an island is that a cay is built on a coral reef, whereas an island consists of land.
+The main difference between a cay and an island is that a cay is built on coral reefs, whereas an island consists of land.

 Due to their lower elevations and softer foundations, cays are more sensitive to erosion, storms, and rising seas.

 Cays come in all shapes and sizes, with many having grown slowly over thousands of years.
 Great Exuma in The Bahamas is 37 miles long!